 Active Children and Young People

-Being active is really good for your body, mind and health – and there are lots of easy ways you and your family can get moving and be Active Together.
+Being active is really good for your body, mind and health – and there are lots of easy ways you and your family can get moving.

 There are many ways busy families and young people can build physical activity into their lives.
 Being physically active is easier than you think, especially if you make activity part of your daily routine.